agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

  {"Username": "joe@acme.com", "Password": "Abc@acme123"}}
 ```

-The response will be a map with three important entries - `access-token`, `expires-in` and `refresh-token`.
+The response will be a map with three important entries - `id-token`, `expires-in` and `refresh-token`.
 The user has to
-send the `access-token` to authenticate requests on any application related api-endpoints.
+send the `id-token` to authenticate requests on any application related api-endpoints.
 The token has to be passed as
 the `Authorization: Bearer <token>` HTTP header.
-The access-token's  `expiry` will be specified as seconds.
+The id-token's  `expiry` will be specified as seconds.
 Before it expires,
 the token maybe refreshed by calling the `POST /_refresh-token` API with the following event object as argument:

 ```clojure